 Owning an underpinned home – known in the insurance industry as a Previously Underpinned Property or PUP – can be a headache when it comes to buying home insurance.
 Mainstream insurance providers will either refuse to provide a quote or quote a very expensive price with a very long list of exclusions and conditions.
 This is because insurers use the fact of the property being underpinned as an indicator that subsidence might happen again.

 When you apply for home insurance for your underpinned home with us, you’ll experience a breath of fresh air.
 Firstly, you enter all your details into the online quote form.
-Then one of our in-house underwriters will assess your property and the risk of repeat problems occurring and then offer you a tailored policy at a competitive rate.
+Then one of our in-house underwriters will assess your property and the risk of repeat problems occurring and then offer you a tailored policy.
 This process typically takes only a couple of days.

 Home buildings insurance offered by HomeProtect is rated 5 Star by Defaqto, an independent financial research company.
 This indicates that the policy includes excellent levels of cover for a wide range of features, in fact one of the best offerings in the market, letting you relax in the knowledge that your home insurance will help out should the worst happen.